What role should the U.S. take in Africa?

 April 2, 1998

 in this forum:

 Why would African nations consider "help" from the United States or anyone else?
 In what ways can America demonstrate its commitment to human rights in Africa?
 Will President Clinton's trip to Africa produce any results?
 Is the policy of "trade not aid" the right focus of this trip?
 Will economic ties foster democratic development in Africa?
-Robyn Glaubinger of St. Louis, MO, asks: Is the policy of "trade not aid" the right focus of this trip?
-Isn't there a greater need to secure peace in the Great Lakes region?
+Denise McFall of Atlanta, GA, asks: In what ways can America demonstrate its commitment to human rights in Africa?